 The Uyuni salt flat, Salar de Uyuni Bolivia, is one of the largest salt flats in the world and an absolute highlight in Bolivia.
 This immense white salt flat, together with the beautiful clear blue sky, is a view that will leave you speechless and you will never forget.
 The salt flat, called Salar de Uyuni is best explored by jeep, where you drive on the salt flats for hours and visit special rock formations, with ancient cacti.
 The last 8 years I have been visiting this unique area every year.
 In this article I‘ll tell you everything you want to know about this natural wonder in Bolivia, the possibilities to visit the area for a Uyuni salt flats day tour, and the best insider tips based on my experiences over the years.

 With a size of more than 10.000 km2, El Salar de Uyuni is one of the largest salt flats in the world.
 The Bolivia salt flats are located at an elevation of 3,656 meters (above sea level) in the south-west of Bolivia and continues to Chile.
 Some 40,000 years ago this area would have been part of a giant prehistoric lake, Lago Minchin.
 As the lake dried up over the years, two lakes and a salt flat, El Salar de Uyuni Bolivia, emerged.
-In some places the salt flat is up to 20 meters thick
+In some places the salt flat is up to 20 meters thick.

 In the rainy season, between November and March, the Salar turns into a lake, where one can paddle and take amazing pictures, as clouds endlessly reflect on the surface of the water.

-Uyuni salt flats day tour | El Salar de Uyuni, Bolivia
+Uyuni salt flat day tour | El Salar de Uyuni, Bolivia

 Isla Incahuasi & Isla Pescado | Salar de Uyuni, Bolivia